larc/gproshan/README.md

 ### Key-Points and Key-Components

-We proposed a simple method based in the faces' areas to compute key-points for adaptive meshes...
+We proposed a simple method based on the faces' areas to compute key-points for adaptive meshes.

 Please cite our paper (in Spanish):